 A small amount of municipalities were self-insured, and therefore, did not have a premium readily available to report.
 To overcome this obstacle, these employers were instructed to provide an estimated average of premiums paid each year.
-It should be noted that this is a conservative estimate5.
+It should be noted that this is a conservative estimate.

-5 The City of Chicago is self-insured and possesses a surprisingly low number of PSEBA recipients.
-Due to this as well as other factors, Chicago's data is not included.
+&lt;sup>5 The City of Chicago is self-insured and possesses a surprisingly low number of PSEBA recipients.
 More information about Chicago's PSEBA participation can be found later in this report.

-CHART 8: Distribution of Total Municipal Premiums
+CHART 8: Distribution of PSEBA Municipalities' Premium Payments

 The following graph includes box-and-whisker plots showing the premiums paid by municipalities for each year.
-The line portion of the graph is the median, which in this case shows the middle-ranked municipality.
-The box-and-whisker plot displays a statistical measure known as the interquartile range6.
-Of the 128 municipalities in Reporting Year 2015, half paid in the range of \$18,800 to \$85,000, with 32 below and another 32 above that range.
+The blue line portion of the graph is the median, which in this case shows the middle-ranked municipality.
+The box-and-whisker plot displays a statistical measure known as the interquartile range.
+Of the 118 municipalities in Reporting Year 2017, half paid in the range of \$21,320 to \$96,670, with approximately 30 below and another 30 above that range.

-For any given year, the majority of municipalities (75%) never paid more than \$85,000 in total to PSEBA.
-The median total of insurance premiums was \$36,118 which means 64 of the surveyed municipalities paid no more than that amount.
-The box-and-whisker plots in this graph are heavily skewed in all surveyed years, meaning that the few at the top end of the spectrum dwarf the majority of municipalities.
-In Reporting Year 2015, 6 municipalities (top 5%) paid at least twice as much in annual premiums than 103 of the 128 total municipalities (bottom 80%).
-This variability is what makes the average premium of \$60,615 so much greater than the median premium of \$36,118.
+For any given year, the majority of municipalities (75%) never paid more than \$96,670 in total through PSEBA.
+The median total of insurance premiums was \$38,717 in Reporting Year 2017 which means 59 of the surveyed municipalities paid no more than that amount.
+The boxand-whisker plots in this graph are heavily skewed in all surveyed years, meaning that the few at the top end of the spectrum dwarf the majority of municipalities.
+In Reporting Year 2017, 5

-6 Interquartile range, or IQR, is a statistical measure of spread or variability and is represented as a single value.
+&lt;sup>6 Interquartile range, or IQR, is a statistical measure of spread or variability and is represented as a single value.
 The value is calculated by finding the difference between the 25th and 75th percentiles of the distribution, thus eliminating the influence of outlying (abnormally high or low) data points.
 Since the IQR is a single value, it is often paired with a box-and-whisker plot that uses the same data to provide a clearer graphical snapshot of the distribution as a whole.
 The box portion of the plot highlights the middle 50%, while the whisker portions acknowledge the upper and lower 25%'s of the distribution.